ahdinosaur/blog.mikey.nz/source/_posts/pixels-for-the-pixel-god.md

 - if at a gig and you want to minimize latency, have an option to connect over Ethernet
 - have clean enclosures and connectors, or don't even bother wasting time

-### it begins
+### It begins

-as always, it begins with a [scrolling rainbow](https://github.com/ahdinosaur/rainbow-pixels) 🌈
+As always, it begins with a [scrolling rainbow](https://github.com/ahdinosaur/rainbow-pixels) 🌈

-(using an electron app to simulate the hardware in JavaScript before i commit to anything.)
+(Using an electron app to simulate the hardware in JavaScript before I commit to anything.)

 ![scrolling rainbow](./pixels-for-the-pixel-god/scrolling-rainbow-2.png)